 In the deeply remote wilderness all across the immense North American continent, there are mysterious, foreboding otherworldly places that defy imagination and inspire wonderment and awe.
 Far from crowded cities sprawling footprint of humankind, a remarkable 47% of the USA and 90% of Canada remain a mostly uninhabited wildland backcountry.

 These vast hinterlands remain elusive, untamed by the modern world, and hidden from encroaching civilization.
-It is here in these hallowed wilds that earth colors interact with weather effects and dramatic atmospheric conditions to create inspirational visions of nature that can only be seen from this rarefied space in the air up here ~ Where Eagles Fly ~
+It is here in these hallowed wilds that earth colors interact with weather effects and dramatic atmospheric conditions to create inspirational visions of nature that can only be seen from this rarefied space up here ~ Where Eagles Fly ~

 This aerial expedition discovers hidden lands with primordial panoramas unaffected by the passing of time exploring all eight geologic regions across the continent to film enigmatic places time has forgotten.
 Did you know 346 million folks from all around the world visit the wildlands of North American each year?
 Yet the vast majority of them are unaware of lands that lay unseen, unknown and very rarely visited.